 42% of people interested in building their own home believe that finding a suitable plot is one of the biggest obstacles they face.
 Many self-builders spend at least a year searching for the ideal site.

-Plot hunting can be like a finding a needle in a haystack, which is why many people choose to stay put and renovate their homes instead.
+Plot hunting can be like finding a needle in a haystack, which is why many people choose to stay put and renovate their homes instead.
 For those who love their neighbourhood, but want additional space or an updated look - a renovation or house extension makes more sense than building new elsewhere.

 To Preserve Architectural Charm